Zimbabwean dollar (2019–2024): Relationship with foreign currencies

 When the RTGS Dollar was introduced in February 2019, Zimbabweans used a mix of foreign currencies including the US dollar, the South African rand, and the Chinese yuan.
 On 24 June 2019, the Zimbabwean government banned the use of foreign currencies in local transactions.
-However, high inflation, continued public resistance to the Zimbabwean dollar, and the worsening coronavirus pandemic forced the government to allow Zimbabweans to use foreign currencies again, on 29 March 2020.
+However, high inflation due to unrestrained issuance, continued public resistance to the Zimbabwean dollar, and the worsening coronavirus pandemic forced the government to allow Zimbabweans to use foreign currencies again, on 29 March 2020.
 The government said that the authorization to use US dollars in local transactions was just temporary, but by June 2020, some Zimbabwean civil service personnel were already demanding payment of their salaries in US dollars, due to hyperinflation in the Zimdollar.
 On 27 October 2023, the government decided to keep foreign currencies as legal tender until 2030.
 As of March 2024, 80% of all transactions in Zimbabwe were in US dollars.